Baroshem/microservice-template/src/utils/README.md

 This directory contains:

 - UtilsModule which wraps all utils services
-- `error-validation` directory with  ErrorValidationService and index.ts exporting that service
 - `mocks` directory with mockedConfigService and index.ts exporting that service